Paris Kassidokostas-Latsis: Family

-Latsis is the son of Marianna Latsis and Grigoris Kasidokostas, who was mayor of the affluent seaside town Vouliagmeni from 1986 to 2012, where he also ran a large water-ski school and was also a former polo player for Panathinaikos.
-His mother is a major philanthropist who donated funds for Greek earthquake relief and the Athens Olympics.
+Latsis is the son of Marianna Latsis and Grigoris Kassidokostas, who was mayor of the affluent seaside town Vouliagmeni from 1986 to 2012, where he also ran a large water-ski school and was also a former polo player for Panathinaikos.

 When his grandfather died in 2003, his fortune was estimated as the 101st largest in the world.
 Eventually the Latsis family expanded into banking, oil refining and real estate.
 As of March 2019 Forbes magazine estimated the Latsis family fortune at US$2.7 billion, placing them at No. 838 on the magazine's list of the world's richest people.

 Career

 Film production

-In 2005 he and Terry Dougas established the film production company 1821 Media which got its name from the Greek Revolution of 1821.
+In 2005, he and Terry Dougas established the film production company 1821 Media which got its name from the Greek Revolution of 1821.
 Among the stars that have worked with the label are Natalie Portman, Stan Lee, Kevin Costner, Cameron Diaz, and Danny Trejo.
 Other labels that are in collaboration with 1821 Media are 20th Century Fox, Walt Disney Pictures and Warner Bros.

-In 2015 he founded the film financing company Hercules Film Fund, which financed the film American Made starring Tom Cruise.
+In 2015, he founded the film financing company Hercules Film Fund, which financed the film American Made starring Tom Cruise.
 Latsis was executive producer on that film.

+Music production

+In 2011, he co-founded with George Arsenakos the record label Panik Records.